jihunhwang/jihunhwang.github.io/_posts/2025-01-26-b01lersCTF 2022 Hardcore Predicate Writeup.md

 </p>

 <p>
-Annually, b01lers runs our own <a href="https://internal.b01lersc.tf/">internal CTF</a> for Purdue students who wants to practice their CTF skills.
+Annually, <a href="https://b01lers.com/">b01lers</a> runs their own <a href="https://internal.b01lersc.tf/">internal CTF</a> for Purdue students who wants to practice their CTF skills.
 We meet every Friday and play live CTF together, but an asynchronous CTF that lasts for a year where enthusiasts can try out real CTF problems from previous b01lersCTFs without having to worry about the time limit and "spoiling" the answers (or getting spoiled) is certainly desirable.
 </p>

 <p>I found this challenge while roaming around the internal CTF site sometime last year.
 At first, the challenge looked very easy, and the first part of it was indeed a piece of cake.
 The second part, however, was the actual roadblock.
-I had what-I-thought-was a perfectly working solution for almost five hours, wrongfully convinced that either something is wrong with Python or the challenge itself, until I figured out the solution using a famous result in my research area. </p>
+I had what-I-thought-was a perfectly working solution for almost five hours, wrongfully convinced that either something was wrong with Python or the challenge itself, until I figured out the solution using a famous result in my research area. </p>

 <p>I always wanted to write a writeup about this challenge.
-I procrastinated until I forgot about it, and until the said famous result was mentioned in one of the class I am auditing this semester.</p>
+I procrastinated until I forgot about it, and until the said famous result was mentioned in one of the classes I am auditing this semester.</p>

 <p>Without further ado, let's get started!</p>